About the Journal

 We are committed to the integrity of our peer review processes.
 This requires that neither the authors nor the reviewers are identifiable to each other.
 Wherever possible, submissions should attempt to ensure they cannot be identified.
 Clearly, this is problematic where a submission is practice-based or a localised case study is undertaken, but authors are encouraged to do as much as they can to ensure anonymity.

-Please see details of how submissions should be prepared for blind peer review.
+Please see details of how submissions should be prepared for anonymous peer review.